Nicolò Melli

-Nicolò Melli (born 26 January 1991) is an Italian professional basketball player for Fenerbahçe Beko of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
+Nicolò Melli (born 26 January 1991) is an Italian professional basketball player for Fenerbahçe of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
 He also represents the senior Italian national team.
 He mainly plays at the power forward position, but he has also played at center.
 Melli earned an All-EuroLeague Second Team selection in 2017.

 Youth career

 The Reggio Emilia native started his career with home town side Pallacanestro Reggiana.
 After an accumulation of injuries Melli was called up to train with the senior team in October 2004, at only 13.
 He sat on the bench during a 24 October league game (an age record) though he did not play and returned to the youth teams afterwards.

 In October 2006 he participated in the Italian leg of the Jordan Classic Camp international tour, regrouping a selection of the thirty most promising under-16 players, with the MVP earning a trip to the American edition of the camp.

 Melli was selected as co-MVP, meeting Michael Jordan and going to the U.S. in April 2007.
 He talked of recruiting interest from American college UCLA during the same period.

 Professional career

 Pallacanestro Reggiana (2007–2010)

 In August 2007, he signed a five-year professional contract with Pallacanestro Reggiana and started training with the first team.
 The same year, in October, the 16-year-old debuted in the Italian national second division LegaDue.
 In May 2008, during the promotion semi-finals against Aurora Basket Jesi, he replaced injured starter Benjamin Ortner and contributed 16 points and 15 rebounds in a losing effort.
 He finished the season playing an average of 10.6 minutes with 3.4 points and 2.9 rebounds.

 During the off-season, the 17-year-old participated in the Reebok Eurocamp in Treviso but did not make an impression on observers (albeit playing against older players, sometimes by five years).
 He also returned to the U.S., attending the Adidas Nations that pitted international teams of promising youngsters.
 Though he was praised by an observer for his work ethic, it was also noted that his game (and lack of athleticism) was unsuited to the American game.

 Melli started the next season in great form, with 12 points and 18 rebounds followed by 24 points in two games, however, on 21 December 2008, Melli suffered a serious knee injury.
 Scans revealed an anterior cruciate ligament injury on his left knee, requiring surgery and at least five months of rehabilitation though he would be able to continue his career.

 He returned to action in 2009–10 as a starter; he averaged 10.7 points and 7.1 rebounds in 28 minutes, though he missed the promotion playoffs because of a shoulder injury.